MetaMask/snaps/packages/cli/README.md

 };
 ```

-Should you want to customize your build process, you can provide `bundlerCustomizer` property.
+If you want to customize the Browserify build process, you can provide `bundlerCustomizer` property.
 It's a function that takes one argument - [browserify object](https://github.com/browserify/browserify#api-example) which we use internally to bundle the snap.
 You can transform it in any way you want, for example adding plugins.

 Example: